solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 yellow solid surrounded by a dark brown semi-solid mass in

-J. L. Smith— Carbon Compounds in Meteorites.
+J. L. Smith--- Carbon Compounds in Meteorites.
 437

 minute quantity.
 This last is evidently a carbon combination